SymfonyCasts/symfony7/sfcasts/persisting-fixtures.md

 We have ships!
 Awesome!

 *Phew*, we now have a database *with* data!
-Next, we'll refactor our app's controllers to pull Starships from database and show them on the page.
+Next, we'll refactor our app's controllers to pull Starships from our database and show them on the page.
 This will be much easier than you might imagine!